siddiqui3035/laravel-backup/README.md

 ## Install a fresh a laravel project.

-## Below steps for back without authentication.
+## Below steps for backup without authentication.

 ## Step 1:
 Install laravel backup package from below command;